Grahp/Website/pages/Bowmap Progress.md

 (In reverse chronological order...
 I know, yuck)

+November 11, 2025, 66 days until release

+- Alright, I am here.
+- I'm going to rewrite the server.
+This isn't actually as bad as it sounds.
+The server is damn tiny right now, and built on a pretty fragile base.
+Starting over isn't too much of an issue.
+- I need to handle clients, serialize their packets, and feed those into a system to handle them.
+That's really it :p

+---

 November uh 9...
 2025, 68 days until release

 - I have been informed that there are 68 days until release...